 Combining facilitation theory with radio telemetry to assess the benefits of desert shrubs to vertebrate ectotherms

+Other options

+A population-level analysis of lizard-shrub association patterns in a desert ecosystem using telemetry.

+Or

+A test of a desert shrub species foundational role for an endangered leopard lizard using telemetry.

+Etc – think over and cook up a more representative title.

+A test of desert shrub facilitation through telemetry analyses of an endangered lizard species.

+Author names

+My deets: Department of Biology, York University.
+4700 Keele St. Toronto, Ontario, Canada.
+M3J 1P3 lortie@yorku.ca

 Abstract

-Shrubs are known to play a key role in the structure of desert communities and can function as foundation species, i.e. they can provide crucial benefits to other species and enhance the resilience of the community.
-Describing the relationships among shrubs and other species, including vertebrates, is important for preserving and restoring desert habitat.
-Prior efforts based on movement ecology to characterize the importance of a shrubs to the endangered blunt-nosed leopard lizard, Gambelia sila, obtained ambiguous results.
-We approached the same question from the perspective of ecological facilitation, which has been well developed in the context of analyzing the interactions of shrubs with other species.
-We sought to directly test the association between lizards and a specific shrub known to be a foundation species, Ephedra californica, by taking locality data from radiotagged lizards at multiple times throughout the lizard’s daily movements, each time assessing whether a particular lizard was or was not associated with an individual E. californica shrub.
+Shrubs can play a key role in the structure of desert communities and function as foundation species.
+Describing the relationships among shrubs and other species, including vertebrates, is important for preserving and restoring desert habitat. - vague Prior efforts based on movement ecology to characterize the importance of a shrubs to the endangered blunt-nosed leopard lizard, Gambelia sila, obtained ambiguous results. - cut Ecological facilitation has been well developed in the context of of shrub-plant interactions but less well studied for plant-animal intearctions.
+Here, we use movement ecology methods, i.e. telemetry, to measure the association between lizards and Ephedra californica, a dominant shrub species in the Carrizo National Monument, to infer whether there was evidence for facilitation. hypothesis????
+We propose that???
 We scored microhabitat attributes and behavior to identify proximate drivers of lizard preference for ‘shrub’ vs ‘open.’
-We also assessed home range size and within-home-range shrub density to assess the relationship of individual shrub use to shrub availability.
+Clunky – I would just say we measured relocations of lizards at two scales – shrub-open and at a finer resolution.
+Home-range sizes were also calculated and correlated with shrub densities at each relocation instances for every individual lizard.
+We also assessed home range size and within-home-range shrub density to assess the relationship of individual shrub use to shrub availability confusing be more direct.
+Local shrub density measures….. state finding etc..
 We obtained strong evidence that E. californica provided essential services to G. sila by showing that lizard use of shrubs is correlated with time of day, thermoregulatory behavior and predator avoidance, but not with shrub availability.
-Our study suggests that shrubs be considered as a component of high-quality habitat for G. sila when making decisions about habitat preservation or restoration, and provides a methodological model for assessing similar relationships for other desert species at risk.
+Reword - Our study suggests that shrubs be considered as a component of high-quality habitat for G. sila when making decisions about habitat preservation or restoration, and provides a methodological model for assessing similar relationships for other desert species at risk.
+OK

 Introduction